Aamir-786687/Aamir-786687/README.md

 ## 🌟 About Me:

-I’m Aamir Ahmad, a Full Stack Developer from New Delhi with a B.Com (Hons.) background.
-Skilled in HTML, CSS, JavaScript, React, Redux, and Firebase, I enjoy building apps that enhance productivity and engagement.
-Passionate about problem-solving, fitness, and continuous learning.

 - 🎓 Graduated with B.com(Hons.)
 Degree
 - 🔭 Currently building apps that improve productivity and user engagement.
 - 💻 Skilled in HTML, CSS, JavaScript, React, Redux, and Firebase for backend-as-a-service.